+None = None)

 '''

 get_mask_from_events(events: list[dict[str, str]] | None) → pd.Series

+'''

 Convert events to a mask of the time periods that are valid

-Parameters

-events - list of events defined as dictionaries with a start and duration

-mask of the allowed time periods
+events - list of events defined as dictionaries with a start and duration mask of the allowed time periods

+'''

 post_load_time_restrictions(data: dict, kwargs) → dict

+'''

 Convert events (list of [start, duration] pairs) into a mask (pandas Series)

+'''

 pre_load_process_type(data: dict, kwargs) → dict

+'''

 Fallback mechanism for the process_type variable.
-If not found in data, it tries to find it in among the sensor

-or asset attributes and, if it's not found there either, it defaults to "INFLEXIBLE".
+If not found in data, it tries to find it in among the sensor or asset attributes and, if it's not found there either, it defaults to "INFLEXIBLE".

 class flexmeasures.data.schemas.scheduling.process.ProcessType(value)

 An enumeration.

 flexmeasures.data.schemas.scheduling.storage

-Classes

 class flexmeasures.data.schemas.scheduling.storage.EfficiencyField(args, kwargs)

-Field that descrializes to a Quantity with % units.
+Field that deserializes to a Quantity with % units.
 Must be greater than 0% and less than or equal to 100%.

 Examples:

+'''

 ef = EfficiencyField()

 ef.deserialize(0.9)

 <Quantity(90.0, 'percent')>

 ef.deserialize("90%")

 <Quantity(90.0, 'percent')>

 ef.deserialize("0%")

 Traceback (most recent call last):

+...

-marshmallow.exceptions.ValidationError: ['Must be greater than 0 and less than or ...
+marshmallow.exceptions.ValidationError: ['Must be greater than 0 and less than or equal to 1.']

-⊶equal to 1.']

 init(args, kwargs)

+'''

 class flexmeasures.data.schemas.scheduling.storage.SOCValueSchema(args, kwargs)

 A point in time with a target value.

+'''

 init(args, kwargs)

-class flexmeasures.data.schemas.scheduling.storage.StorageFlexModelSchema(start: datetime,

-sensor: Sensor,

-args, kwargs)
+'''

+${\bf class}\ \ {\bf flex} measures. {\bf data.schemas.scheduling.storage.} {\bf StorageFlexModelSchema} ({\it start: datetime, sensor: Sensor, sensor: Sensor, sensor,$ args, kwargs)

 This schema lists fields we require when scheduling storage assets.
-Some fields are not required, as they might

-live on the Sensor.attributes.
+Some fields are not required, as they might live on the Sensor.attributes.
 You can use StorageScheduler.deserialize_flex_config to get that filled in.

+'''

 init(start: datetime, sensor: Sensor, args, kwargs)

+'''

 Pass the schedule's start, so we can use it to validate soc-target datetimes.

+check_redundant_efficiencies(data: dict, kwargs)

+Check that none of the following cases occurs:

+- (1) flex-model contains both a round-trip efficiency and a charging efficiency - (2) flex-model contains both a round-trip efficiency and a discharging efficiency - (3) flex-model contains a round-trip efficiency, a charging efficiency and a discharging efficiency

+Raise

+ValidationError

+'''

 post_load_sequence(data: dict, kwargs) \rightarrow dict

 '''